umd-mith/mith-static/src/pages/news/hacking-miths-legacy-servers.md

 ---
 author:
   - Porter Olsen
-date: '2015-07-08T15:33:00.000Z'
+date: "2015-07-08T15:33:00.000Z"
 layout: ../../layouts/PostLayout.astro
 slug: hacking-miths-legacy-servers
+title:
-title: 'Hacking MITH''s Legacy Web Servers: A Holistic Approach to Preservation on the Web'
+  "Hacking MITH's Legacy Web Servers: A Holistic Approach to Preservation on the Web"
 ---

 _Editor's note— This is the second post in MITH's series on stewarding digital humanities scholarship._